skial/haxe.io/src/roundups/wwx/One Year Of Haxe.md

 [_template]: ../../templates/wwx/video.html
 [“”]: a ""
-# One Year Of Haxe by Nicolas Cannasse
+# One Year of Haxe by Nicolas Cannasse

+> [Silex Labs] originally posted the article [WWX 2014 Speech: Nicolas Cannasse One
+> Year of Haxe][sl1] which links to the YouTube videos, Nicolas's slides and a brief
+> synopsis of the talk.
+Below are the videos and my own overview of the talk.

 ![youtube](u2k08FIiGqI)